 With a railway system linking to almost all directions to most provincial capitals and all neighboring cities, Beijing is the railway hub of the China.
 Here we have two railway stations--Beijing Railway Station and Beijing West Railway Station.
 The first one not only runs long-haul journeys to North-east China and East China, such as Beijing to Harbin and Beijing to Shanghai, but also runs international trains, including the lines directly to Moscow, Pyongyang and Ulan Bator etc. The second one is regarded as the largest railway station in Asia.
 From here, you can get to every province, most major and medium sized cities, and autonomous regions (excluding Hainan and Taiwan) in China.
 For the convenience of tourists and businessmen, there are intercity express trains running between Beijing and Tianjin departing Beijing Railway Station 10 times a day.
 Costs for hard seat and soft seat are respectively about 35 Yuan and 45 Yuan.
 You can buy train tickets at ticket offices in both Beijing and Beijing West Railway Stations.
 Tickets can be bought up to one week in advance (about 11 days prior during national holidays), so are the reservation of seats and the refund of tickets (less twenty percent cancellation fee).
 When you’re buying or booking tickets, passports or other regulated documents are required.

 Note: On national holidays, summer and winter vacation, and peak tourism season, ticket demand always exceeds supply, so you should book your tickets upon arrival in Beijing so as to avoid delaying your later schedule.
 Nowadays a convenient train ticket booking service is offered in nearly all standard hotel receptions.
-Beijing Railway Station Ticket Booking: 51016666 (tickets for trains departing Beijing Railway Station, Beijing West Railway Station, Beijing South Railway Station and Beijing North Railway Station can be booked five or ten days ahead of your departure time on this line) 51019999
+Beijing Railway Station Ticket Booking: 51016666.Trains departs from Beijing Railway Station (serving the east), Beijing West Railway Station, Beijing South Railway Station (also called Yongdingmen Station,not to be confused with Yongdingmen Long-Distance Bus Station) and Beijing North Railway Station (also called Xizhimen Station).The train tickets can be booked five or fifteen days ahead of your departure time on this line: 51019999.)

 There is no doubt that Beijing is the largest junction of major roads in China.
 It has twelve national highways which radiate to the northeast, southeast, southwest, and south, and eight main expressways surrounding the city, amounting to twenty thousand kilometers.
 Every day there are nineteen bus stations in Beijing operating thousands of buses, to neighboring cities such as Datong, Chengde, Tianjin, Shijiazhuang and Zhengzhou, among which some are departing hourly.
 China Expedition Tour suggests that long-distance travelers should not choose buses, while short bus journeys can be memorable experiences.
 Bus tickets can be purchased 3 to 5 days prior to your departure, upon your arrival at the station, or even after you board the bus, if it is out of season.